flyconnectome/transform_service/README.md

 uv sync
 ```

-If you are running this serve in production, you probably want a virtual environment:
+If you are running this server in production, you probably want a virtual environment:

 ```bash
 # Create a virtual environment
 uv env
 ```

+In order to use the annotation service, you will also need to setup environment variables:
+- `SEATABLE_SERVER`: URL for FlyTable
+- `SEATABLE_API_TOKEN`: API token for FlyTable

 ## Run the web service locally
 ```uv run uvicorn --reload app.main:app```